Skip to content

 tova

-camel_case("hello_world") // "helloWorld"
+camelCase("hello_world") // "helloWorld"

-camel_case("Hello World") // "helloWorld"
+camelCase("Hello World") // "helloWorld"

-camel_case("some-thing") // "someThing"
+camelCase("some-thing") // "someThing"

 kebab_case